 Microsoft Exchange and Office 365 have many in-built security controls, although organizations that have become accustomed to dedicated security solutions with enhanced capabilities are likely to find Microsoft’s default security offering does not offer a sufficient level of protection.
 Phishing attacks are becoming much more sophisticated and new malware and ransomware variants are being released faster than ever before.
 Organizations that do not implement additional email security controls and rely on Microsoft Exchange or Office 365 are unlikely to be able to stop a significant percentage of these threats from being delivered to end users’ inboxes.

-Listed below are some of the advanced anti-spam and anti-malware controls that are included in SpamTitan, which are lacking in Exchange online Protection/Office 365.
+Listed below are some of the advanced anti-spam and anti-malware controls that are included in SpamTitan, which are lacking in Exchange Online Protection for Office 365.

 Enhance Your Exchange 2016 Anti Spam Feature-Set with SpamTitan